GitNancyGM/Multiserotype_interactions_model2021/README.md

 This repository contains four files
 1. solutions for low reproduction numbers
-2. scenarios for all solutions for low reproduction numbers
+2. scenarios for all solutions
-3. solutions for high reproduction numbers
-4. scenarios for all solutions for high reproduction numbers

 ## Comments

 Files will be edited to improve code description and parameter configurations

+Description and updates will be posted in this repository
+Correspondence: nancy_gm@ciencias.unam.mx